 The combined company's success will depend in part on its ability to obtain patents and maintain adequate protection of other intellectual property for its technologies and products in the United States and other countries.
 If the combined company does not adequately protect its intellectual property, competitors may be able to use its technologies and erode or negate its competitive advantages.
-Further, the laws of some foreign countries will not protect the combined company may encounter significant problems in protecting its proprietary rights in these foreign countries.
+Further, the laws of some foreign countries will not protect the combined company's proprietary rights to the same extent as the laws of the United States, and the combined company may encounter significant problems in protecting its proprietary rights in these foreign countries.

-The patent positions of pharmaceutical and biotechnology companies, including the combined company's patent positions, involve complex legal and factual questions and, therefore, validity and enforceability cannot be predicted with certainty.
+The patent positions of pharmaceutical and biotechnology companies, including the combined company's patent positions, involve complex legal and factual questions and, therefore, validity and enforceability cannot predicted with certainty.
 Patents may be challenged, deemed unenforceable, invalidated or circumvented.
 The combined company will be able to protect its proprietary rights from unauthorized use by third parties only to the extent that it covers its proprietary technologies with valid and enforceable patents or that it effectively maintains such proprietary technologies as trade secrets.
 The combined company will apply for patents covering its technologies and product candidates as it deems appropriate.
 The combined company may fail to apply for patents on important technologies or products in a timely fashion, or at all, and in any event, the applications the combined company files may be challenged and may not result in issued patents.
-Any future patents the combined company obtains may not be sufficiently broad to prevent others from practicing its technologies or design around the combined company's patented technologies.
+Any future patents the combined company obtains may not be sufficiently broad to prevent others from practicing its technologies or from developing competing products.
+Furthermore, others may independently develop similar or alternative technologies or design around the combined company's patented technologies.
 In addition, if challenged, the combined company's patents may be declared invalid.
 Even if valid, the combined company's patents may fail to provide it with any competitive advantages.